-The Fullness of Life Centre, in Perth Western Australia offers encrypted video communication as a viable alternative to traditional face-to-face meetings.
+In these COVID-19 times, The Fullness of Life Centre, in Perth Western Australia offers encrypted video communication and alternatively telephone as alternatives to traditional face-to-face meetings.

 People’s location no longer limits the space in which they receive services.
 Using encrypted video communication means global services are as accessible as local services.

 Meeting by encrypted video conferencing is just like meeting in person with people attending from the comfort of their home or office.

 - no travel time

 - no travel cost